-- DB2 Universal Database for iSeries SQL Reference (V5R2)
+- DB2 Universal Database for iSeries SQL Reference (V5R2) - DB2 Universal Database for iSeries SQL Reference (V5R3)

 In the following example, a new employee record is added to a database.
 The values of the fields are based on user input from this JSP and referenced in the database commands using the <tsx:getProperty>tag.